Maykonn/js-random-number/README.md

 # JS Random Number

-With this package, you can create Random Numbers and Timestamp Based Random Numbers using strong randomized bytes as seeds.
+With this package, you can create Random Numbers and Timestamp Based Random Numbers with low probability of collision using strong randomized bytes as seeds.
 You can specify the min and max lengths (which will generate a random length between this values) or configure a specific length.

 ## Random Numbers